 - When does my child need to start fasting?

 - What medicines can my child take before surgery?

 - When should we arrive at the hospital?

 - Where do we need to check in?

 - What is the expected recovery time?

-- Start talking about the hospital visit a few days before the procedure.
+- Start talking about the hospital visit a few days before the appointment.

-- Explain that the procedure will help make his or her ears feel better or make it easier to hear.
+- Tell the child that ear tubes can help make ears feel better or make it easier to hear.

-- Let your child pick out a favorite comfort toy, such as a blanket or stuffed animal, that you can take to the hospital.
+- Let the child pick out a favorite comfort toy, such as a blanket or stuffed animal, to take to the hospital.

 What you can expect